usnistgov/NIST-BGP-SRx/README.md

 * **BIO:**       BGPsec traffic generator and crypto module tester.
 * **EXAMPLES:**  Examples and test scripts the  BGP-SRx modules.

 Two more implementations are available ExaBGPsec and GoBGPsec.
-Mre information on then can be found in the [CAPABILITIES](CAPABILITIES.mf).
+More information on them can be found in the [CAPABILITIES](CAPABILITIES.md) file.

 ### Required to build SRx Crypto API (SCA)